 In immediate reconstruction, the mastectomy and the reconstruction procedures are performed one after the other.
 Immediate reconstruction is usually preferred in women in the first and second stages of breast cancer who are undergoing mastectomy as a prophylactic measure and in whom removal of implants for chemo treatments will not be required.

 Implants are only a part of breast reconstruction.
 Implants are silicone devices filled with silicone or saline solution to be fitted inside the breasts.
-Implants are used in breast augmentation done for enhancing the size of the existing breasts or in cases of reconstruction done to reconstruct breasts after their removal post-mastectomy.
-Apart from implants, tissues from your body can also be used as a reconstruction procedure.
+Implants are used in breast augmentation to enhance the size of the existing breasts or, in reconstruction cases, to reconstruct breasts after post-mastectomy.
+Apart from implants, tissues from your body can also be used for reconstruction.